-If the AP recognizes the IRM used as the TA in the received frame(s) from the non-AP STA, the IRM Status field of the IRM KDE or IRM element is set to indicate Recognized and the IRM field is not present.
-If the AP does not recognize the IRM, the IRM Status field of the IRM KDE or IRM element is set to indicate Not recognized and the IRM field is not present.The non-AP STA, on receipt of an IRM Status field of value 1, indicating that the AP has not recognized the IRM, may either continue to associate or authenticate using PASN to the AP and optionally provide a new IRM in an IRM KDE in message 4 of the 4-way handshake or, when using FILS authentication optionally provide an IRM element in the Association Request frame, or when using PASN authentication optionally provide an IRM element in the third PASN frame, else disassociate/ deauthenticate.
+For non-MLO, if the AP recognizes the IRM used as the TA in the received frame(s) from the non-AP STA, the IRM Status field of the IRM KDE or IRM element is set to indicate Recognized and the IRM field is not present.
+If the AP does not recognize the IRM, the IRM Status field of the IRM KDE or IRM element is set to indicate Not recognized and the IRM field is not present.
+On receipt of an IRM Status field equal to 1, indicating that the AP has not recognized the IRM, the non-AP STA may either:

+-- if executing a 4-way handshake, optionally provide a new IRM in an IRM KDE in message 4 of the 4-way handshake, or

+-- if using PASN authentication, optionally provide an IRM element in the third PASN frame

+--otherwise, disassociate or deauthenticate.

 An AP may set an IRM status field to 1 indicating Not Recognized if the AP cannot unequivocally identify the non-AP STA shared identity state.

+For MLO, if a non-AP MLD indicates that the IRM mechanism is activated in an Association Request frame and an AP MLD indicates the IRM mechanism is activated in the corresponding Association Response frame, then the AP MLD shall support the following options:

+--if executing a 4-way handshake, the AP MLD shall include an IRM KDE in message 3 of the 4-way handshake.

+-- if using FILS authentication, the AP MLD shall include an IRM element in the Association Response frame.

+For MLO, if an AP MLD recognizes the IRM in a received frame from a non-AP MLD, the IRM Status field of the IRM KDE is set to indicate Recognized and the IRM field is not present.
+If the AP MLD does not recognize the IRM, the IRM Status field of the IRM KDE is set to indicate Not Recognized and the IRM field is not present.
+On receipt of a frame with IRM Status field equal to 1, indicating that the AP MLD has not recognized the IRM, the non-AP MLD may either:

+--if executing a 4-way handshake, optionally provide a new IRM in an IRM KDE in message 4 of the 4-way handshake, or

+-- disassociate or deauthenticate.

+An AP MLD may set an IRM status field to 1 indicating Not Recognized if the AP MLD cannot unequivocally identify the non-AP MLD shared identity state.

-NOTE 2—In the case of an initial association to an AP in an ESS, the AP indicates that the non-AP STA is not recognized, but the non-AP STA would ignore that.
+NOTE 2—In the case of an initial association to an AP or an AP MLD in an ESS, the AP or the AP MLD indicates that the non-AP STA or the non-AP MLD is not recognized, but the non-AP STA or the non-AP MLD would ignore that.

-If a non-AP STA has previously provided an IRM to an AP in as ESS, and the non-AP STA sends an Authentication frame using that IRM as the TA to any AP in the ESS, then the AP receiving the Authentication frame is able to identify the non-AP STA before association is started or completed.
-A non-AP STA may use that address for active scanning for an AP or ESS that was provided that address, such that the AP may identify the non-AP STA.
-A non-AP STA that has provided an IRM to an ESS may use that address in a Public Action frame (e.g., a GAS frame) such that APs in that ESS may identify the non-AP STA.
+For non-MLO, if a non-AP STA has previously provided an IRM to an AP in as ESS, and the non-AP STA sends an Authentication frame using that IRM as the TA to any AP in the ESS, then the AP receiving the Authentication frame is able to identify the non-AP STA before association is started or completed.
+A non-AP STA may use the previously provided IRM as TA for active scan for AP(s) in the same ESS, such that the AP(s) in that ESS can identify the non-AP STA.
+A non-AP STA may use the previously provided IRM as TA in a Public Action frame (e.g., a GAS frame) such that APs in that ESS can identify the non-AP STA.